TonyRipa/PlaceValue/README.md

 Future Work
 ------------
 Consider a list of whole numbers.
 It would look something like this : [0,1,2,3,...] .
 There is a naturalness to the fact that the first number that you encounter when reading the list also happens to be the first whole number.
-There is also a naturalness to the ... being at the end meaning they continue in this way (the word 'this' here is a backward reference, and so presently apprehendable).
+There is also a naturalness to the ... being at the end meaning they continue in 'this' way (the word 'this' here is a backward reference to the sequence already read, and so already recognized).
 Alternatively we could write [...,3,2,1,0].
 There is an unnaturalness to the fact that the last number that you encounter when reading the list happens to be the first whole number.
-There is also an unnaturalness to the ... being at the beginning meaning they continue in this way (the word 'this' here is a forward reference, and so presently unapprehendable).
+There is also an unnaturalness to the ... being at the beginning meaning they continue in 'this' way (the word 'this' here is a forward reference to the sequence not yet read, and so not yet recognized).

 When the list is laid out in the same order as the reading order there are good outcomes; when it is not there are bad outcomes.
 This may seem so obvious as not to mention.
 I wouldn't write the word duck as kcud because then I have to scan forward to pronounced the d first then scan backward to pronounce the rest.
 Some things are so obvious they go without saying, until you see someone break the convention, then we are forced to talk about it.

 Apparently we inherited our number system from Arabs.
 They followed the convention of writing the numbers in the same order that they read in.
 As it happens, they read in a different order, but this shouldn't matter.
-Unfortunately, due to broken convention during translation, now it matters alot.
+Unfortunately, due to broken convention during translation, now it matters a lot.
 When translating out of Arabic, the word order was correctly translated, but the number order was not translated.
 This had the unfortunate effect of reversing the number order.
 Whereas, the number twelve should have been translated to 21 (first the smallest digit, then the next smallest, ...) it was wrongly translated as 12.
-Written as 21 you know immediate the value of the 2 and move on.
-Now you have to read ahead just to find the value of each digit.
+Written as 21 you know immediate the weight of the value 2 and move on.
+With the mistranslation, you have to read ahead just to find the weight of each digit.
 Also instead of starting with the bounded size end we start with the unbounded sized end.

 I have kept this bizarre mistranslation convention in my work so the number twelve is written as 12.
-This has made coding a nightmare, by forcing me to break the symmetry of my code with intermittent calls to the reverse() function (as well as writing some for-loops backwards), diverting my attention off the task at hand with this constant mental overhead, of broken translation.
+This has made coding inelegant, by forcing me to break the symmetry of my code with intermittent calls to the reverse() function (as well as writing some for-loops backwards), diverting my attention off the task at hand with this constant mental overhead, of broken translation.
 This is all to serve the user, who I assume has likely grown up with a backwards convention.

 For future work, I would clean the code by removing the overhead of intermittent calls to the reverse() function (as well as rewriting backwards for-loops).
 This would present the number twelve as 21, which is better in the long run.